ExpressLRS/Docs/docs/info/advance-technical-info.md

 This page explain the more technical side for debugging things yourself.

 ## LUA Status
-in normal state, the top right corner of the LUA will display `-` or `C` for RX connection status. in Warning or Critical Warning, the top right corner of the LUA will display a number to debug. as the LUA title will only show the current most critical warning only.
+In normal state, the top right corner of the LUA will display `-` or `C` for RX connection status. in Warning or Critical Warning, the top right corner of the LUA will display a number to debug.
+As the LUA title will only show the current most critical warning only.

-converting the number on the top right corner to bits, you can decode the on going warnings.
+Converting the number on the top right corner to bits, you can decode the on going warnings.

 | Bit | Status | Solution |
 | ---- | -------------------------------- | ----------------------------------------------------------------- |